dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-model-timing-tab.md

 This is a very visual way to explore your run.
 Longest running models *may* be ripe for further exploration -- which can lead to refactoring or reducing run cadence.

-Note that this is only available on multi-tenant Team and Enterprise accounts.
+Note that this is currently only available on multi-tenant Team and Enterprise accounts.

 <LoomVideo id="28a49a5c511c4063b4a3381cb81a03cf" />